About the Board of Trustees

 Jennifer Lewis is a professor of mathematics education at Wayne State University, and serves on the faculty of the Mandel Foundation for Jewish Education.
 Prior to her graduate studies, Jenny taught in public schools for ten years.
 She is the proud mom of four HDSAA graduates.

 Gil Seinfeld is a professor of law at the University of Michigan Law School.
 He has served on the Leadership Council for the University of Michigan’s Center for the Education of Women.
-He has three children: two are currently enrolled at HDS and one is an alumnus of the school.
+He has three children: one is currently enrolled at HDS and two are alumni of the school.

 David Eduardo Schteingart z”l